 Correct.
-The vessel on the high seas is still subject to flag State jurisdiction for flag State matters.

-Thank you for the very full presentation which was very informative and whetted my appetite to know more.
+The vessel on the high seas is still subject to flag state jurisdiction for flag state matters.
+Participant which was very informative and whetted my appetite to know more.
 I have a brief comment regarding the recommendations which we referred to.
-I am not getting into the discussion between recommendations and regulations, rather the accessibility to them.
+I am not getting into the discussion recommendations between and regulations, rather the accessibility to them.
 I note that they are available on request to people with a bona fide interest and I am pleased to say I was a person who was recognized as having a bona fide interest.
 However, I just wondered whether there is a case for being proactive in making them more readily accessible online, so that those who are working in the Area can go to the website and find them without that extra step in the process.
 I am sure we can overcome that small obstacle.